MicrosoftDocs/mixed-reality/mixed-reality-docs/spatial-sound-design.md

 ### Exercise restraint
 Users don't have an unlimited capacity for audio information:
-* Limit sounds to communicating specific, valuable pieces of information.
+* Each sound should communicate a specific, valuable pieces of information
-* When playing informative sounds, duck reinforcing sounds.
+* When playing sounds meant to inform the user, duck sounds meant to reinforce interactions
 * In augmented reality, avoid chasing the user with sound.
 The user should have the option to attend to the physical world without inadvertently triggering sounds from virtual objects.

 ### Don't rely solely on sounds